supadupa/wordpress-instagram-shop/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Shoppable galleries for Instagram by Snapppt is a free WP plugin that lets your customers shop your Instagram feed.
+Shoppable Social Media Galleries by SNPT is a free WP plugin that lets your customers shop your Instagram feed.

 == Description ==